christopherlii/form-10k-parser/README.md

 # form-10k-parser

+## Directory Tree
+- Ai_labeled: .json files with GPT-labeled paragraphs of each company
+- Data: .html files of each company’s form 10-k (downloaded using notebook/download_10k with the sec.gov url)
+- Models: the trained models from each of ai_labeled data
+- Notebook: Where all the methods used to label, process, train, and predict data resides
+- Predicted_Labels: The labels our model predicts, using notebook/predict_logistics

 ## How to use

+NOTE:

-psa: Make sure you are running this code from inside the project folder.
+1. Make sure you are running this code from inside the project folder.
+2. You should use the model to predict company labels BEFORE using AI to label the company, and then compare the two.

 ### 1. To Download: